 How your website can help members help themselves

-Even though most CUs have branches that are at least partially open, many members still prefer to manage their money and get the answers they need online or by phone rather than in-person.
-Which is why one of the consistent side effects for the past few years has been greatly increased call volume at credit union call centers.
+Even though branches are still one of the primary avenues for member service, many credit union members still prefer to manage their money and get the answers they need online or by phone rather than in-person.
+After all, why not save a trip and save time?
+Which is why one of the consistent trends for the past few years has been increased call volume at credit union call centers.

 Your credit union’s website can be an effective tool to cut down on call center volume for routine questions and improve member satisfaction.
 When you add the right resources, your website helps members help themselves, and adds real value to the bottom line.